UnboundVR/voxel-metavrse-server/README.md

 *Note: If you're an Unbound VR member, you can use our Github App.*

-Then, you should initialize the database by running the following command:
+3. Initialize the database by running the following command:
 ```
 npm run scaffold-db [github user id, optional]
 ```

-Then start the server (with a watch):
+Then you can start the server (with a watch):

 ```
 npm run watch